Proudly partnered with Marmalade

 2. Consider the type of car you’re insuring

-The type of car you want to use will impact the cost of your learner driver insurance – consider the following when choosing the car you learn in:
+The type of car you use will impact the cost of your learner driver insurance – consider the following when choosing the car you learn in:

 - The value of the vehicle